 [1.
-The precise position of this plane may always be known by the position of the Sun, which varies its distance north or south at different seasons of the year.
+The precise position of this plane may always be known by the position of the Sun, which varies its distance PLANE OF THE ECLIPTIC. north or south at different seasons of the year.
 The cause of this variation will be explained hereafter.

-2. In the adjoining cut an attempt is made to represent the ecliptic, or plane of the Earth's orbit.
+2. In the adjoining eut an attempt is made to represent the eeliptic, or plane of the Earth's orbit.
 It is an oblique view, which makes the orbit appear elliptical.
 It shows one-half of the Sun and half the Earth on one side, and half on the other, as above stated.
-The circle, projecting beyond the orbit, is to represent the plane or ecliptic indefinitely extended.]
+The circle, projecting beyond the orbit, is to represent the plane or eeliptic indefinitely extended.]